Raku (programming language): Implementations

-As of 2017, only the Rakudo implementation is under active development.
 No implementation will be designated as the official Raku implementation; rather, "Raku is anything that passes the official test suite."

 Rakudo Perl 6 targets a number of virtual machines, such as MoarVM, the Java Virtual Machine, and JavaScript.
 MoarVM is a virtual machine built especially for Rakudo and the NQP Compiler Toolchain.
 There is a layer between Raku and the virtual machines named Not Quite Perl 6 (NQP), which implements Raku rules for parsing Raku, and an abstract syntax tree and backend-specific code generation.
 Large portions of Rakudo are written in Raku, or in its subset NQP.
 Rakudo is not a completely self-hosting implementation, nor are there concrete plans at this point to make Rakudo a bootstrapping compiler.

 Historical implementations

 Pugs was an initial implementation of Perl 6 written in Haskell, led by Audrey Tang.
-Pugs used to be the most advanced implementation of Perl 6, but since mid 2007, it is mostly dormant (with updates made only to track the current version of the Glasgow Haskell Compiler (GHC)).
-As of November 2014, Pugs was not being maintained.
+Pugs used to be the most advanced implementation of Perl 6.
+As of mid-2007, it is mostly dormant, with updates made only to track the latest version of the Glasgow Haskell Compiler (GHC).
+As of November 2014, Pugs is unmaintained.

 In 2007, v6-MiniPerl6 ("mp6") and its reimplementation, v6-KindaPerl6 ("kp6") were written as a means to bootstrap the Perl-6.0.0 STD, using Perl 5.
 The STD is a full grammar for Perl 6 and is written in Perl 6.
 In theory, anything capable of parsing the STD and generating executable code is a suitable bootstrapping system for Perl 6. kp6 is currently compiled by mp6 and can work with multiple backends. mp6 and kp6 are not full Perl 6 implementations and are designed only to implement the minimum featureset required to bootstrap a full Perl 6 compiler.

 Yapsi was a Perl 6 compiler and runtime written in Perl 6.
 As a result, it required an existing Perl 6 interpreter, such as one of the Rakudo Star releases, to run.

 Niecza, another major Perl 6 implementation effort, focused on optimization and efficient implementation research.
 It targets the Common Language Infrastructure.